Safe Disposal of Unwanted / Unused Medications

 The Drug Enforcement Agency (DEA) – Drug Disposal Information

-Helping seniors dispose of medications safely is just one of the many services provided by the experienced caregivers from Cahoon Care Associates.
-If you or a loved one in the greater Boston or Bar Harbor area is considering professional home care services, please give us a call to learn how we can help you or to schedule a complimentary in-home assessment.
+Helping seniors dispose of medications safely is just one of the many services provided by experienced caregivers from Cahoon Care Associates.
+If you or a loved one in the greater Boston or Bar Harbor area is considering professional home care services, please call us to learn how we can help you or to schedule a complimentary in-home assessment.